ammarbinfaisal/blog/_posts/2024-07-23-writeup-journal-imaginary-ctf.md

 # PHP Source Code

 This was the source code of the php server.
-I do not know php I could not see the obvious vulnerability.
+I do not know php so I could not see the obvious vulnerability.

 ```php